core-wg/resource-directory/draft-ietf-core-resource-directory.md

 other servers, allowing lookups to be performed for those resources.
-This document specifies the web interfaces that a Resource Directory supports in order for web servers to discover the RD and to register, maintain, lookup and remove resources descriptions.
+This document specifies the web interfaces that a Resource Directory supports in order for web servers to discover the RD and to register, maintain, lookup and remove resource descriptions.
 Furthermore, new link attributes useful in conjunction with an RD are defined.

 --- middle